 The act of removing cartilage and a small amount of bone to fuse the ankle joint will result in a small degree of shortening of the patient’s leg.
 For patients in whom this is perceptible, an orthotic may be used on an ongoing basis to even out leg lengths.
 Many patients find that their gait is more comfortable in shoes and orthotics versus barefoot.

 - Deep Vein Thrombosis (Blood Clot)

 - Pulmonary Embolism (PE)

 - Wound Healing Problems

 Potential Specific Complications

-A nonunion occurs when the fusion site fails to adequately knit together.
-The nonunion rate is dependent upon: the surgical technique; the patient’s underlying condition; whether the patient smokes cigarettes; and the patient’s compliance with the postoperative non weight-bearing protocol call.
+A nonunion occurs when the ankle fusion site fails to adequately knit together.
+The nonunion rate is dependent upon: the surgical technique; the patient’s underlying condition; whether the patient smokes cigarettes; and the patient’s compliance with the postoperative non weight-bearing protocol.
 The typical nonunion rate is on the order of 5-10%.
-If a patient does have a nonunion or a delayed union, they may require a longer period of non weight-bearing and in some instances will require revision surgery.
+If a patient does have a nonunion or a delayed union, they may require a longer period of non weight-bearing and, in some instances, will require revision surgery.

 Some pain may still be present after a successful ankle fusion.
 It is important to appreciate that an ankle fusion is highly successful in eradicating the pain that originates from the arthritic ankle joint.
-However, it will have no appreciable effect on symptoms that are originating from ligaments and tendons outside of the ankle joint or arthritis that involves any of the surrounding joints.
-In fact, arthritis in the surrounding joints such as the subtalar and talonavicular joint may actually be worsened.
+However, it will have no appreciable effect on symptoms that are originating from ligaments and tendons outside of the ankle joint, or on arthritis that involves any of the surrounding joints.
+In fact, arthritis in the surrounding joints, such as the subtalar and talonavicular joint, may actually be worsened.